 Cutting edge psychological research shows that we hold trauma and negative past experiences in our bodies and that mindfulness and Somatic Therapy can be helpful to resolve these experiences.

 Ajay is trained in Somatic Therapy, attending over four years of in depth training.
 Hakomi is mindfulness based Somatic psychotherapy.

 So what is Somatic psychotherapy?
 In body-centred or Somatic psychotherapy, we will talk about what is happening in your life NOW that you find difficult, and how you feel it in your body NOW.
 Since we hold our past in our body and emotions, this felt sense can help us to access past experiences that are still affecting us.

-We can find out which limiting beliefs were created by these experiences and how that feels.
-When we experience our limiting beliefs in a felt way, as well as intellectually, it goes much deeper.
-We can see how these beliefs have been shaping our lives.
-We can also find out where the belief originated from and what it was in our lives that created it.
+We can then find out which limiting beliefs were created by these experiences and how that feels.
+When you experience our limiting beliefs in a felt way, as well as intellectually, it goes much deeper.
+You can see how these beliefs have been shaping your life.
+We can also find out where the belief originated from and what it was in your life that created it.

 We come to know how it feels to be safe, to be loved, to have our needs met and to know that we are good enough, simply as we are.
 That can feel like a huge relief and something we have wanted our whole lives, often without even knowing it!
 Then we go out into the world with new information and a new understanding of ourselves.

 When we feel differently about ourselves, we can also see events and other people with more clarity.
 That clarity helps us to make better decisions, to act in new and more useful ways.
 When our actions change, our life changes and we start to feel more nourished and satisfied by life, to finally be able to relax and feel fulfilled by events.